Hollywood Walk of Fame: Restoration

-To encourage funding for the project by corporate sponsors, the Chamber inaugurated the "Friends of Walk of Fame" program, which recognizes donors with honorary plaques adjacent to the Walk in front of Dolby Theatre.
-The program received criticism, being described by a Los Angeles Times reporter as "the latest corporate attempt to buy some good buzz."
+To encourage funding of the restoration by corporate sponsors, the Chamber inaugurated the "Friends of Walk of Fame" program in 2008.
+This program, which recognizes donors with honorary plaques near the Walk in front of Dolby Theatre, received criticism, being described by a Los Angeles Times reporter as "the latest corporate attempt to buy some good buzz."
 Another critic stated "I think Johnny Grant would roll over in his grave."
+Corporations that participated in the program include Absolut and L'Oreal, with the sponsorships costing about $1 million each.

-In 2015, the city introduced the "Heart of Hollywood Master Plan", which promotes creating a pedestrian zone on Hollywood between La Brea and Highland, and in 2019, they commissioned Gensler to plan a $4 million renovation for the entire Walk.
-In 2020, draft plans were released, proposing new landscaping and bike lanes, sidewalk dining and widening, and the removal of street lanes and parking between Gower Street and La Brea Avenue.
-Phase one of this proposal, which includes widening sidewalks; consolidating bus stops; adding benches, tables, and chairs; and removing parking lanes between Orange Drive and Gower Street, was approved in 2021.
+In 2018, city council-member Mitch O'Farrell initiated a plan to improve the entire Walk of Fame corridor; the following year, the Los Angeles County Department of Public Works in conjunction with the Hollywood Chamber of Commerce, Hollywood Heritage, and the Hollywood Property Owners Alliance commissioned Gensler to plan a $4 million renovation.
+Gensler's proposal was released the following year; it proposed new landscaping and bike lanes, sidewalk dining and widening, and the removal of street lanes and parking between Argyle Avenue and La Brea Avenue.
+Streetscape improvements, including increasing sidewalk space; consolidating bus stops and adding bus shelters; adding benches, tables, and chairs for sidewalk dining; and removing parking lanes between Orange Drive and Gower Street, were approved in 2021 and funded in part by $7.2 million from Measure M.